trynkaLab-admin/Treg_Multiomics/QTL_analysis/README.md

-This folder contains the pipelines for QTL analysis for eQTLs nd chromQTLs in regulatory T cells (Tregs)
+This folder contains the pipelines for eQTLs and chromQTLs analysis in regulatory T cells (Tregs)